feedhenry/feedhenry.github.io/docs.md

 As the upstream arm of Red Hat, FeedHenry offers and maintains a range of open technologies.
 Some guides and documentation for these technologies are below:

-{% include repos.html repos="fh-ios-sdk,fh-ios-swift-sdk,fh-android-sdk,fh-dotnet-sdk,fh-js-sdk" %}
+{% include docs.html docs="hero-docker,hero-openshift,hero-ups,hero-keycloak" %}

 <div class="bd-callout bd-callout-warning">
   <h4>Note!</h4>